 Share Some Love ❤️

-- In a large bowl season chicken with parsley garlic salt.
+- In a large bowl, season the chicken with garlic parsley salt.

-- Spread vegetables and chicken on a baking sheet.
+- Spread the veggies and chicken in a single layer across a baking sheet.